fredfung007/cityflow-nl/README.md

 }
 ```

-A sample JSON file of submission for the baseline model is available at
+A sample JSON file of submission for the baseline model is available in
 `baseline/baseline-results.json`.

 ## Evaluation Metrics